Is it seriously tax time again? Already?! You've got to be kidding me. I swear, it's every freaking year, like clockwork.

 If you find you need to upgrade to a different plan, you can get up to 35% off, but I'm not sure for how much longer.

 TaxAct – Another provider offering $0 federal and state tax filings is TaxAct.
-Their free plan is for people with basic 1040, but one limitation is that it does not cover dependents.
+Their free plan is for people with basic 1040 or W2 income.

 Credit Karma Tax – Credit Karma Tax is a premium product that's 100% free, from start to finish.
 That includes all of our super-useful features, plus free filing for all supported forms and situations.
 Have a side-hustle?
 Own a home or sold some stock?
 Other tax services might charge you to itemize these deductions – but we don't.

 From what I can tell, they don't even have a premium plan, so there's really no coupons or promo codes needed.